 Steps in a Divorce

 You have a general idea about the paperwork you’ll need, but there are more steps in a divorce than just paperwork.
-No matter what kind of divorce you’re doing, you’ll need to do it in the right order.
+No matter what kind of divorce lawyers in Merrillville IN you hire, you’ll need to do it in the right order.

 First, file for divorce in the county where you or your spouse lives.
 You’ll hand in your petition and go before a judge where he will ask you, and maybe also your spouse, questions to be sure that you both understand everything.
 You will then enter a final judgement to dissolve your marriage.